-It can be difficult to be active when you have pancreatic cancer.
 If you are eating or drinking less, or doing less physical activity, you may lose some muscle and strength.
-This can affect how you deal with symptoms and side effects of the cancer and treatment, and how you feel generally.
-Gentle physical activity can help improve your strength and fitness and help you to deal with symptoms such as fatigue (extreme tiredness) or losing your appetite.
+Gentle physical activity can help improve your strength and fitness.
+This can help you to deal with symptoms, and improve how you feel generally.

-It is important to exercise within your own limits.
-Find something you enjoy doing.
-It could be gardening or going for a short walk.
-Take it easy and only do what you are able to do.
+Find something you enjoy doing, and take it easy.
 You may find that some days are better than others.
-You might find it’s easier to exercise with a friend or relative – but make sure that you are still in control of how much you do.
+You might find it easier to exercise with a friend or relative.
+But make sure you are in control of how much you do.

 Speak to your doctor or nurse before starting any kind of exercise plan.
-They can advise you on what type of activities are best for you, and any safety issues to be aware of.
-If you have diabetes, be aware that exercising can affect your blood sugar levels and how you manage your diabetes.
+They can advise on the best activities for you, and any safety issues to be aware of.
+If you have diabetes, be aware that exercising can affect your blood sugar levels.

 Your doctor or nurse may refer you to a physiotherapist or occupational therapist for more specialist advice.
 Physiotherapists help people cope with illness and manage symptoms through movement and exercise.
-Occupational therapists provide equipment and help with everyday activities, such as dressing or going to the shops, if you are struggling with these.
+Occupational therapists provide equipment and help with everyday activities, such as dressing or going to the shops.

-Some cancer support services, such as Maggie’s Centres, run exercise courses for people with cancer, for example, yoga, tai chi or walking groups.
-Ask your GP about any services available in your area.
+Some cancer support services run exercise courses for people with cancer.
+Examples might include yoga, tai chi or walking groups.
+Ask your GP about any local services.